GitAllStarA/LDAPApacaheDirectory/README.md

 Project:
 With help of this code we can perform below operations :
-  1. Create users ,
+  1. Create users
-  2. Update certain user attributes,
+  2. Update certain user attributes
-  3. Delete users,
+  3. Delete users
-  4. Add to users to group,
+  4. Add to users to group